-May 6, 2019
+May 10, 2019

-Mr. Hans Hull
+Keith Cummings, MD

-Chief Business Officer
+Chief Financial Officer

 Pliant Therapeutics, Inc.

-700 Saginaw Dr, Suite 150
+260 Littlefield Avenue,

-Redwood City, CA 94063
+South San Francisco, CA 94080

-Dear Mr. Hull:
+Dear Dr. Cummings:

-In response to the engagement letter, RNA Advisors, LLC dba RNA Capital Advisors (“RNA” or “we”) has completed an analysis of Pliant Therapeutics, Inc. (“Pliant Therapeutics” or the “Company”) as of July 31, 2019 (the “Valuation Date”), to determine both the fair market value and the fair value of the Company’s common stock (“Common Stock”) on a non-marketable, minority interest basis.
+In response to the engagement letter, RNA Advisors, LLC dba RNA Capital Advisors (“RNA” or “we”) has completed an analysis of Pliant Therapeutics, Inc. (“Pliant Therapeutics” or the “Company”) as of March 31, 2019 (the “Valuation Date”), to determine both the fair market value and the fair value of the Company’s common stock (“Common Stock”) on a non-marketable, minority interest basis.

 Please note that this letter along with the following report (the “Report”), exhibits (individually an “Exhibit” and collectively the “Exhibits”) and their conclusions (jointly, the “Valuation” or the “Opinion”) are intended for the use of the management and Board of Directors of the Company (“Management”).
 This analysis has been performed in recognition of Internal Revenue Code Section 409A (“IRC 409A”) and FASB Accounting Standards Codification Topic 718 – Stock Compensation (“ASC 718”) (formerly known as Statement of Financial Accounting Standards No. 123R, Accounting for Share-Based Payment (“FAS 123R”)).
 We make no representation as to the accuracy of this Valuation if it is used for any other purpose without the written consent of RNA.
 This Opinion should not be considered, in whole or in part, as investment advice by anyone.
+This valuation engagement was conducted in accordance with the Statement of Standards for Valuation Services No. 1 of the American Institute of Certified Public Accountants (“AICPA”).

 This analysis uses the methods and techniques outlined in the AICPA Audit and Accounting Practice Aid entitled Valuation of Privately-Held-Company Equity Securities Issued as Compensation, second edition (the “Practice Aid”), which are relevant to the valuation of the Common Stock.